Chirag008/java-sdk-examples/Android/README.md

 ### Implement the Addon

 Lets create our first Addon.
-It will have an Action **FullNameBuilderAction** that fills in first and last names in [TestProject's Demo](https://github.com/testproject-io/ios-demo-app) App for iOS.
+It will have an Action **FullNameBuilderAction** that fills in first and last names in [TestProject's Demo](https://github.com/testproject-io/android-demo-app) App for Android.

 Example full source code is available here: [FullNameBuilderAddon](addons/FullNameBuilderAddon).